Mineral evolution: Stage 2: Planetesimals form

 Soon after the new minerals formed in Stage 1, they began to clump together, forming asteroids and planets.
-One of the most important new minerals was ice; the early Solar System had a "snow line" separating rocky planets and asteroids from ice-rich gas giants, asteroids and comets.
+One of the most important new minerals was ice; the early Solar System had a "snow line" separating rocky planets and asteroids from ice-rich giant planets, trans-Neptunian objects, and comets.
 Heating from radionuclides melted the ice and the water reacted with olivine-rich rocks, forming phyllosilicates, oxides such as magnetite, sulfides such as pyrrhotite, the carbonates dolomite and calcite, and sulfates such as gypsum.
 Shock and heat from bombardment and eventual melting produced minerals such as ringwoodite, a major component of Earth's mantle.

 Eventually, asteroids heated enough for partial melting to occur, producing melts rich in pyroxene and plagioclase (capable of producing basalt) and a variety of phosphates.
 Siderophile (metal-loving) and lithophile (silicate-loving) elements separated, leading to the formation of a core and crust, and incompatible elements were sequestered in the melts.
 The resulting minerals have been preserved in a type of stony meteorite, eucrite (quartz, potassium feldspar, titanite and zircon) and in iron-nickel meteorites (iron-nickel alloys such as kamacite and taenite; transition metal sulfides such as troilite; carbides and phosphides).
 An estimated 250 new minerals formed in this stage.